DamourYouKnow/LetItRide/README.md

 This version of Let it Ride follows the rules outlined here: https://en.wikipedia.org/wiki/Let_It_Ride_(card_game)

+Latest release [1.0.0] can be downloaded here: https://github.com/DamourYouKnow/LetItRide/releases/tag/v1.0.0.
+Download the zip or installer and launch "Let it Ride.exe"

 # Features
 In addition to the basic features of Let it Ride poker, this version also features